DawnVespero/TheBlackSunLodge/People/David Tibet.md

 *__David Tibet__* (* March 5th, 1960) is an English musician best known for his musical project *__Current 93__*.

+The band were first introduced to Tibet during the recording of Psychic TVs *Themes*, for which he sold them a number of Tibetan human thigh bone flutes.[^1]

 ## Work with Coil

 -

 ## References

+[^1]: Nick Soulsby: *Everything Keeps Dissolving*, p.
+41